hackathon-organizer/infrastructure/README.md

 ### Development mode

-Simply use `docker compose up` command
+Certain services must be build locally using `docker build -t container-name:1.0 .` For example use `docker build -t hackathon-write-service:1.11 .` in project folder after files modifictaion.
+If services are build you can use `docker compose up` command.

 ### Production mode

 You need to add env variables in `.env` file before running production.
-After that you can use `docker compose -f docker-compose-prod.yml up` to start project
+After that you can use `docker compose -f docker-compose-prod.yml up` to start project.
+Containers will be automatically downloaded from container registry.

 ## Build with